drun16/flask_rbac_project/README.md

 ---

+## Deployment

+This application is deployed on **PythonAnywhere**.
+The production environment is configured to use a **MySQL** database and is served by a production-grade WSGI server.

+---

-## Setup and Installation
+## Setup and Installation (Local)

-Follow these steps to get the application running locally.
+Follow these steps to get the application running on your local machine.

 ### 1. Clone the Repository
 ```bash